Command line¶

 $ fast '(block (send nil it))' spec --pry

-And inside pry session, you can use result
+And inside pry session, you can use result as the first result or results

 to use all occurrences found.